Important dates for payroll

 Hiring an employee - You will have to register for a payroll program account and get your employee to complete a TD1 form within seven days of any change or new employment.

 Retention period - There is a six year requirement for keeping your records, after the year the documents relate to.

-Early destruction - In some cases, we may give you permission to destroy your records before the six years have passed.
+Early destruction - In some cases, the CRA may give you permission to destroy your records before the six years have passed.